nawabahmadreshi/documentation/pages/features/universal-links.md

 {% if page.ios or page.cordova or page.xamarin or page.unity or page.adobe %}
 ### Enable Associated Domains in Xcode

-1. Go to the `Capabilities` tab of your project file
+1. Go to the `Capabilities` tab of your project file.
-1. Scroll down and enable `Associated Domains` {% image src='/img/pages/features/universal-links/enable_ass_domains.png' half center alt='enable xcode associated domains' %}
+1. Scroll down and enable `Associated Domains`. {% image src='/img/pages/features/universal-links/enable_ass_domains.png' half center alt='enable xcode associated domains' %}

 {% protip title="If you see an error after this step" %}